NLeRoy917/purdue-senior-design/README.md

 # purdue-senior-design

 This is my repo that houses all of the files I used for the Great Oko's classes ABE 557 and ABE 558.
 I cannot garauntee that anything is "correct" or recieved a good grade.
-I did try my hardest - but I did get a B. And ya boy got a few low scores on a few homeworks, so I'd take everything here with a grain of salt - especially ABE 558, since I was very busy with another helping out with another class during that time *cough* ABE 301 *cough*
+I did try my hardest - but I did get a B. And ya boy got a few low scores on a few homeworks, so I'd take everything here with a grain of salt - especially ABE 558, since I was very busy helping out with another class during that time *cough* ABE 301 *cough*

 ## Folder Layout